HappyFunCorp/happy_seed/website/source/docs/README.03.devise_confirmable.html.markdown

 ### Why do you want this?

-This allows you to invite users to the site and have them sign up through a link.
+This allows you to confirm users through an email link and checks to make sure they are confirmed when logging in.
+For more information on devise and confirmable, [head](https://github.com/plataformatec/devise) here for the readme.

 ### Environment Variables